reshmaunnikrishnan/WeatherMe/README.md

 # Cloudy

-A basic Weather App using RxSwift programming.The api data is parsed usinng Jason.
+A basic Weather App using RxSwift programming.The api data is parsed using Jason library.

 ### ToDO